Testing the code

 pull request until we verify all multi-GPU tests pass.)

-We have collected test executables within each runTests
+We have collected test executables within each runTests script to run in

 less than 30 minutes on Pascal GPUs so that you can test interactively at most